 Top Attractions and Things to Do

-Lisbon packs an enormous amount of history, culture, and natural beauty into a relatively compact footprint.
-Below are the must-see highlights, though this is just the starting point — you can explore our full Things to Do in Lisbon guide for even more ideas.
+Lisbon packs a remarkable amount of history, culture, and coastal scenery into a compact footprint.
+Below are the highlights — for the full list, our Things to Do in Lisbon guide goes considerably deeper.

 Belém Tower and Jerónimos Monastery

-These twin UNESCO World Heritage Sites in the Belém district are Lisbon’s most iconic landmarks.
-The 16th-century Belém Tower was built to guard the entrance to Lisbon’s harbor during the Age of Discovery, while the magnificent Jerónimos Monastery is a masterpiece of Manueline architecture — a uniquely Portuguese style that incorporates maritime motifs and ornate stone carvings.
-Plan to arrive early (ideally 30 minutes before opening) to avoid the substantial queues that build by mid-morning.
-Entry to the monastery costs around €10 and is absolutely worth it.
+Both are UNESCO World Heritage Sites in the Belém district and Lisbon’s most iconic landmarks.
+The 16th-century Belém Tower guarded the mouth of Lisbon’s harbour during the Age of Discovery; the Jerónimos Monastery is a masterpiece of Manueline architecture — Portugal’s own ornate maritime-Gothic style, full of ropes, armillary spheres, and coral carved in stone.
+Arrive 30 minutes before opening to beat the queues that build fast by mid-morning.
+Monastery entry costs around €10 and is worth every cent.

 Important 2026 update: The Belém Tower is currently closed for restoration as part of Portugal’s Recovery and Resilience Plan, with reopening expected by mid-2026.
 You can still photograph the tower from the riverside promenade, and the surrounding gardens and Monument to the Discoveries remain open.